-I stand on the sidewalk, letting my eyes adjust once more to the searing white light.
-As I start to head down the street, I suddenly feel droplets trickling on my shoulders.
-There, on the balcony above, broom in hand, is an old woman.
+As I step out onto the street, I feel a trickling on my shoulders.
+Looking up, I shield my eyes against the searing white light.
+There, on the balcony, broom in hand, is an old woman.
 Grinning toothlessly at me, her black dress flaps like a helpless crow against the cibachrome sky.
-While people brush past me I stare at her for a long time, still thinking of Anastasios' story - filled with thoughts of the piercing depths, heights and utter mysteries of life.
-The old woman is alone, but she has her work, a meaningful rhythm of day, a purpose.
-Instinctively, I reach for the silver heart against my chest and wonder; maybe I can find mine, too.
+While people brush past me I stare at her for a long time, filled with thoughts of loss, of the piercing depths and heights of life.
+She is alone, but she has her work, a meaningful rhythm of day, a purpose.
+Instinctively, I reach for the heart against my chest and wonder; maybe I can find mine, again, too.

 Checking my watch, I’m lurched back into the present; children are scrambling over a soccer ball in a nearby alley, a caged canary swings, a blur of butter, in a shop doorway, a train whistle in the distance reminds me I have a plane to catch.
 Slowly, I get my bearings, adjust my pack and once again join the moving river of people.
 At the end of the street, I turn back to look; the old woman is no longer on the balcony.
 Something compels me to wave at her anyway; I lift my hand above my head.
 It’s a tentative salute, I suspect, to mysteries: both those which can be solved….and those which are not meant to be.